bytedeco/javacv/README.txt

  * JOCL and JOGL from JogAmp  http://jogamp.org/
  * ARToolKitPlus 2.1.1t  http://code.google.com/p/javacv/downloads/list

+==Build Instructions==
-To modify the source code, please note that the project files were created for:
+To rebuild the source code, please note that the project files were created for:
  * Maven 2 or 3  http://maven.apache.org/download.html
  * JavaCPP 0.5  http://code.google.com/p/javacpp/

-==Build Instructions==
-To rebuild from source, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
+Once installed, simply call the usual `mvn install` command for both JavaCPP and JavaCV.
 By default, all the dependencies listed above are NOT required, except for OpenCV and a C++ compiler for JavaCPP, whose command line options can be passed via the `javacpp.options` Maven property, such as [http://code.google.com/p/javacpp/#Instructions_for_Android those required for Android].
 Please refer to the comments inside the `pom.xml` file for further details.

 ==Quick Start for OpenCV and FFmpeg==